carpentries-incubator/hpc-workflows/episodes/03-placeholders.md

 ::: questions
 - "How do I make a generic rule?"
-- "How does Snakemake decide what rule to run?"
 :::

 ::: objectives
-- "Understand the basic steps Snakemake goes through when running a workflow"
 - "See how Snakemake deals with some errors"
 :::